 Riders can be purchased for additional coverage.
 Below is the coverage you can generally expect from a base plan alone:

 Reminder: These items may be initially covered by your homeowner’s insurance.
-However, once you place a tenant at your property, it no longer applies.
+However, once you place a resident at your property, it no longer applies.

-Regarding intentionally tenant-caused damage, since landlord insurance does NOT cover it, as a landlord, you would take the replacement funds out of the tenant’s security deposit.
+Regarding intentionally resident-caused damage, since landlord insurance does NOT cover it, as a landlord, you would take the replacement funds out of the resident’s security deposit.